-- Online: Use the state’s voter registration portal to register or check your registration status.
+- Online: Use the state’s voter registration portal.
 You’ll need to provide a current or expired New Mexico driver’s license or state-issued ID number, your date of birth and your Social Security number.
-Registration through the web portal closes Oct.
-11.

 - By mail: Print and complete a voter registration form from the state’s voter portal.
 Include a copy of your valid photo ID or current utility bill, bank statement or other government document with your name and current address.
 Mail the form to your county clerk’s office or secretary of state’s office.
-You can also contact your clerk’s office or call 800-477-3632 and request that a form be mailed to you.
-Your registration form must be postmarked by Oct.
-11 and received by Oct.
-14.
+You can also contact your clerk’s office or call 800-477-3632 to request a form.

-- In person: Go to your local election clerk’s office.
+- In person: Go to your county clerk’s office.
 You can also pick up a registration form at the secretary of state’s office in Santa Fe, at Motor Vehicle Division offices and at some other public assistance offices, such as the Human Services Department.
-Register in person by Oct.
-11.

-New Mexico also offers same-day registration during early voting – from Oct.
-11 through Nov.
-5 – and on Election Day at some early voting sites and county clerks’ offices.
+New Mexico also offers same-day registration during early voting and on Election Day at polling places and county clerks’ offices.
 You will need to sign an affidavit under oath that you haven’t already voted in the election.

 Check if you’re registered to vote through the state’s voter information portal.

-Any registered voter can request a no-excuse absentee ballot and vote from home in November’s general election.
-You can apply for an absentee ballot online, by mail or in person.
+Any registered voter can request a no-excuse absentee ballot online, by mail or in person.

-- Online: Use the state’s voter services portal to complete an application.
+- Online: Use the state’s voter information portal to complete an application.
 You’ll need to confirm your driver’s license or state ID number and the last four digits of your Social Security number.

-- By mail: Download, print and complete a ballot application, then mail it to your local election clerk’s office.
-Or call or email your clerk’s office and request that an application be sent to you.
-Mail your completed application with proper postage to your local election clerk’s office.
+- By mail: Download, print and complete a ballot application.
+Or call or email your clerk’s office to request an application.
+Mail your completed application with proper postage to your county clerk’s office.

 Return completed ballots by mail or in person by 7 p.m. on Election Day.
-You can return someone else’s completed ballot if you’re their caretaker or immediate family member.
-Election officials must receive your ballot by 7 p.m. on Nov.
-8.
+You can return someone else’s completed ballot if you’re a caretaker or immediate family member.

-- In person: Drop off your completed ballot at your local election clerk’s office, at any Election Day polling location or at any official drop box location.
+- In person: Drop off your completed ballot at your county clerk’s office, at any Election Day polling location or at any official drop box location.

 Can I vote in person before Election Day?

-The general election is Tuesday, Nov.
-8. Polls are open from 7 a.m. to 7 p.m.
-You will still be able to cast a ballot after 7 p.m. as long as you were in line before the polls closed.
-Use the state's voter portal to find a polling place near you.
+You can cast a ballot as long as you were in line before the polls closed.
+Use the state's voter information portal to find a polling place near you.

-All voting locations have special equipment to assist the hearing, visually or physically impaired.
+All voting locations have special equipment to assist individuals with hearing, visual or physical impairments.
 The secretary of state’s website has more information about resources available to people with disabilities.

 Do I need identification to vote?

-You only need to show ID in New Mexico if you’re a first-time voter who registered by mail and didn’t include a copy of your ID with your registration form.
-In that case, you’ll be asked to show a current photo ID or a utility bill, bank statement or paycheck that confirms your name and address when you go to your polling place.
+In that case, you’ll be asked to show a current photo ID or a utility bill, bank statement or paycheck that confirms your name and address.
+Those without ID can cast a provisional ballot.

-Editor’s note: This guide was updated on July 6 with information about voting in the general election.
+Editor’s note: This guide was updated on Sept.
+8, 2023, with more information about voting in New Mexico.
 The guide was first published on Aug.
 18, 2020.